Code-Cantina/Scantina/Readme.md

 ## Lessons Learned
 * I found the native iOS barcode scanning speed lacking for certain types of barcodes.
-This project uses the GoogleMLKit MLKitBarcodeScanning to process scans and is much faster.
+(Code-39 / 128) This project uses the GoogleMLKit MLKitBarcodeScanning to process scans and is much faster.

 ### Frameworks
-*UIKit
-*AVKit
-*AVFoundation
-*Contacts
-*QuartzCore
-*MessageUI
-*Firebase
-*GoogleMLKit
+* UIKit
+* AVKit
+* AVFoundation
+* Contacts
+* QuartzCore
+* MessageUI
+* Firebase
+* GoogleMLKit